spearfisher/WeatherAgregator/README.md

 This document describes how to launch this Ruby on Rails application.

-There is two options for app launching: with docker or manual.
+There are several options for app launching: with docker or manual.

 Application uses MongoDB, Redis and Sidekiq.
 So all those applications should be started before rails, or just use docker.

  ## Start application with docker